top of page

 It is therefore not the irrationality but the strength and relative weakness of the respective national bourgeoisies, ie. the evolution of the balance of forces within the bourgeoisie, that determines the political choices made by the bourgeoisie.
 Apart from the fact that the mistakes of previous leaders could just as easily be explained by decomposition (if Hitler made such strategic mistakes, wasn’t it because of decomposition?
 The same goes for the tsarist general staff in 1916, Napoleon in 1812, Robespierre in 1794, why not Xerxes in 480 BC?), it is above all the lack of understanding of the balance of forces in the struggle between bourgeois factions that leads the ICC into a dead end.
 The errors or weaknesses of leaders are due neither to rationality nor irrationality, they are part of a balance of power which is the product of historical evolution.
 As Trotsky put it,

 On the contrary, far from having lost control, the bourgeoisie has managed to postpone – albeit in vain on the historical scale – the recourse to the ultimate, and at the same time extremely risky solution of generalised war, through a series of adaptations and manipulations that testify to its impressive resilience and capacity for adaptation.
-It is enough to mention the financialisation of the economy, the techniques of state capitalism and central banks or the tertiarisation of the economy to see the extent to which the bourgeoisie continues to impose its orientations in the face of a disoriented working class.
+We need only mention its ability to increase the rate of capital gains in order to restore its rate of profit, the financialization of the economy, the techniques of state capitalism and central banking, or the development of unproductive sectors, to see the extent to which the bourgeoisie continues to impose its orientations on a disoriented working class.

 10.